 Three (3) letters of reference are required.
 Applicants may use the same letters as for their MD application or may submit additional letters.
 These letters may be written by the same individuals who write your MD admission letters if you so choose, however, please be sure they are written to support your career as a physician-researcher.
 Letters for the MD/MS program should be uploaded to AMCAS.
 All secondary materials must be submitted no later than January 31st.

-Applicants will be evaluated by the MD/MS in CTS Program Oversight Committee based upon undergraduate transcripts, MCAT scores, research experiences, letters of recommendation, and other experiences provided.
-Selected applicants will be invited to visit the College for interviews with faculty and the MD/MS in CTS Program Oversight Committee members.
+Selected applicants will be invited to visit MCW for interviews with faculty and the MD/MS in CTS Program Oversight Committee members.
 When possible, interviews for the MD Program and the MS in CTS Program will take place during the same visit.

-Additional information about the MD/MS in CTS Program can be obtained by contacting the Director of Admissions for the MD Program.
+Additional information about the MD/MS in CTS Program can be obtained by contacting the Director of Recruitment and Admissions for the Medical School.

 Applicants accepted for interviews for the dual degree program will be offered an interview for both programs on the same day.
-A separate interview, with members of the MD/MS oversight committee will be held in the morning, before the start of the normal medical school interview day.
-No separate travel is required for this interview process.
+A separate interview, with members of the MD/MS oversight committee will be held in the morning, before the start of the medical school interview day.